iqm-finland/cirq-on-iqm/docs/user_guide.rst

 :func:`.circuit_from_qasm` uses the OpenQASM 2.0 parser in :mod:`cirq.contrib.qasm_import`.

-After a circuit has been constructed, it can be decomposed and routed against a particular ``IQMDevice``.
+After a circuit has been constructed, it can be decomposed and routed against a particular :class:`.IQMDevice`.

 Decomposition